bertrandlalo/hugging-face-exercise/backend/README.md

-# Hugging-Face exercise : Model Search Engine
+# Hugging-Face exercise : Model Search Engine (Backend)

 You need node 14+ to use the app :